Accelerated Aging? Chronic Pain? It is NOT Bad Genes, Bad Germs or Bad Luck!

 The accompanying muscle tightness can result in labored breathing, often seen as forward, excessive negative pressure in the sinuses and the upper airway.
 This is another reason the mid-face airway doesn’t experience expansive growth, as it should.
 Sinus problems and rapid relapse of orthodontics is common without a release and posture correction.

 To learn if a tongue-tie may have affected your oral posture therefore facial and airway development, and the opportunity to access critical post-release exercises, click on the title of this trailer: Maximize Your Motion!
 Making the Most of Your Frenum Release!
 Keep in mind frenums are vestigial embryonic tissue with almost no blood vessels or nerves.
 Also make sure you have ozonated oil on hand to help heal and reduce any discomfort.
-[Click here to access a list of practitioners most able to accomplish the thorough tongue tie releases necessary for best myofunctional therapy results in Texas.]
+[Click here to access a list of skilled Texas practitioners most able to accomplish the thorough tongue tie releases necessary for excellent myofunctional therapy results.]

 I can’t emphasize enough how important it is to assess and release tongue ties in newborns for proper latching and muscle, thus facial development for newborns.
 If you must supplement breast-feeding with bottle feeding, this article on supportive bottle-feeding offers excellent tips.
 The suggestion to hold a child almost vertically is important and not well-known.
 This article does not mention that more important than the type of nipple used, is one with a slow flow rate.